Minecraft-Transit-Railway/Minecraft-Transit-Railway/README.md

 ### Adding Features

 1. Fork this project
-1. On your fork, create a new branch based on the `beta-<version>` branch
+1. On your fork, create a new branch based on the development version branch
 1. Commit your changes to the new branch
-1. Make a Pull Request to merge your branch into the `beta-<version>` of this repository
+1. Make a Pull Request to merge your branch into the development version of this repository

 ### Building